PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 ---

 #### HTTP
 It has become quite popular for user agents to simply be web browsers and the user communicates with its remote mailbox via HTTP.
-HTTP is used in both sending and receiving
+HTTP is used in both sending and receiving but wraps SMTP, which is used under the hood for the "pushing" part of the application

 ---